interledger/rafiki/README.md

 ## Getting Started

-This project uses yarn 2.
+This  uses yarn 2.
 We use [zero-installs](https://yarnpkg.com/features/zero-installs) which means you won't need to install dependencies when you clone the repo.
 This does have [security implications](https://yarnpkg.com/features/zero-installs#does-it-have-security-implications) that are fairly easy to mitigate.